History is an important part of the curriculum at St Paul's!

 Keep checking this page to see all the wonderful things that happen in our history learning!

-By the time the children at St. Paul’s leave our school, they will have developed:
+By the time children at St Paul’s leave our school they will have: